aysegulHalamoglu/aysegulHalamoglu/README.md

 ------

-- 🔭 I’m currently in a working life as a Sowtware Designer.
-In this adventure, I am improving my mobile developer skills in the telecommunication sector.
-My current learning path consists of Java and SwiftUI.
-If I have time, I will be sharing the works that I developed during this learning period.
+- 🔭 I’m currently learning Kotlin.
+I will be sharing the works that I developed during this learning period.

 - Bootcamps:  **Kodluyoruz - JS & React 2021 Bootcamp** **WTECH - ReactNative 2021 Bootcamp**